waziraligh/Class_inheritance/README.md

 # Class_inheritance

+#### Uploads:-

+There is a file class_inheritance.py which contains the code written in python.

 #### Description of the code:-

 1) The class X is the parent class and has three methods init with paramaters name, execute with a given dictionary as parameters and shutdown.
 Those print out the name of the object, name of the dictionary and the parameters and the name of the object respectively.